Fight for My Way

 Fight For My Way is a 2017 South Korean television series starring Park Seo-joon and Kim Ji-won, with Ahn Jae-hong and Song Ha-yoon.
 It premiered on May 22, 2017, every Monday and Tuesday at 22:00 (KST) on KBS2.

-The series was the slot leader during its entire run and topped TV popularity index for 3 consecutive weeks.
+The series was the slot leader during its entire run and topped the TV popularity index for 3 consecutive weeks.
 It was praised for its realistic plot and great performances.
 Fight For My Way was later adapted into a manhwa.

 Synopsis

 The story is about underdogs with big dreams struggling to survive and striving for success in a career they are under-qualified for.
 A long time friendship is blossoming into romance between two immature friends Ko Dong-man (Park Seo-joon) and Choi Ae-ra (Kim Ji-won) whose childish dynamic has not changed despite reaching adulthood.